How to easily make family meals baby led weaning friendly

 Since there are so many varying factors involved, it’s tricky to make a specific recommendation.
 The safest option is to avoid adding alcohol to recipes if you want to serve them to your baby.
 But you’re the parent, so it’s ultimately your choice on whether or not you’re comfortable serving a dish that has been prepared with a very little amount of an alcoholic beverage if it’s been simmered down for a long time.

 I also want to mention vanilla extract, as some types do contain very small amounts of alcohol.
-Pure vanilla extract can contain 35% or more alcohol content and therefore should be avoided.
+Pure vanilla extract can contain 35% or more alcohol content.
 Artificial vanilla extract can have as little as 2% alcohol content.
-While artificial vanilla extract is safe for your baby, you can opt for brands that are alcohol-free just to be safe.
+While vanilla extract is safe for your baby, you can opt for brands that are alcohol-free just to be safe.

 Can I offer my baby a recipe made with spices?